Frequently Asked Questions

 Students who transfer in as seniors with the maximum 90 hours do not merely need to take an additional 30 hours for the graduation requirement; they also need to ensure that they have fulfilled the requirements specific to their major.
 For math majors, this means they usually will need 45 hours: 32 core Math hours and 13 hours for the Engaged Citizenship (ECCE) requirement.
 General electives are usually not necessary for these students, unless Admissions has specifically informed them of a general education deficiency such as an English composition course or a lab science.
 For a list of the lower-division general education courses that Admissions will be looking for in your transcript, see the “Transfer” tab at our General Education webpage, or view the Illinois Articulation’s website.

 PLEASE NOTE: as you estimate the number of hours which Admissions may accept toward your UIS degree, understand the difference between lower-division and upper-division courses.
 Courses for freshmen and sophomores generally begin with a 1 or a 2.
 These courses are fine for your first two years, but by the time you are in your third and fourth year of college you should be taking courses at the 300 and 400 level.
-Our Admissions evaluators will accept up two years’ worth of 100- and 200-level courses (60 semester hours).
-Any courses transferred beyond these 60 hours must be of a higher level.
+Our Admissions evaluators will accept a little more than two years’ worth of 100- and 200-level courses (72 semester hours).
+Any courses transferred beyond these 72 hours must be of a higher level.

 On the Admissions page, when you click on Apply Now, you will see a list of several online applications.
 This means that all of the applications listed are available online, not that they are all applications to online programs.
 Capital Scholars, for instance, is a four-year on-ground program.

-The mathematics program only offers a B.A., so you would not use a graduate application.
+The mathematics program currently only offers a B.A., so you would not use a graduate application for math.
+(At the graduate level, we do coordinate with Computer Science to offer a Data Analytics degree.)
 You also would not want to apply as non-degree seeking student.
 The non-degree seeking application is for those who want only a course or two, not to graduate.
-Their application process is faster and easier, but they are limited in the number of hours they may take, and do not qualify for e-tuition.
-This can be cost-ineffective for non-resident students.
+That application process is faster and easier, but non-degree students are limited in the number of hours they may take, and do not qualify for e-tuition.
+This can be cost-ineffective for students who don’t reside in Illinois.

 The application you will probably want to use is either the Undergraduate Transfer Students application, or the International Undergraduate Transfer Students application if you are out of the country.

-Anticipate spending a standard two years finishing the degree (assuming that you have met all prerequisites and general education requirements coming in).
+Anticipate spending a standard two years finishing the degree if you work at it full time (assuming that you have met all prerequisites and general education requirements coming in).
 We offer at least two core program courses online each fall and spring semester, so if you take each one at its first offering, you could finish the 32 core hours in two fall and two spring semesters.
 Some electives and colloquia are offered in the summer; these may be taken at that time or concurrently with the math courses.

-Even if more than two math courses are offered in any given semester, we discourage any student from being enrolled in more than two core courses at the same time.
+Even if more than two required math courses are offered in any given semester, we discourage any student from being enrolled in more than two core math courses at the same time.
+It can be done, but usually it’s a recipe for hardship and lesser grades–and many of our students are trying to work at the same time as well.

 You may have heard that for each hour in a typical class, you should spend two hours outside of class preparing.
 The same holds true for online courses; they are not made to be easier or completed more quickly, just more accessible.
 Setting aside at least 12 hours in your week to sign up for a 4-hour course is a good policy.